 Instruction in this program emphasizes theoretical principles as well as practical applications of advanced surveying techniques and related computational procedures, geodesy, map compilation and photogrammetry, business aspects of operating a surveying firm, geographic information systems (GIS) and planning and conducting surveys.

-Surveying engineering is the science of making precise measurements of the Earth's surface with the aid of sophisticated optical and electronic instruments.
+Surveying engineering is the science of making precise measurements of the Earth's surface with the aid of sophisticated electronic instruments.
 A challenging and satisfying profession, surveying engineering is of vital importance for national defense, exploration, conservation, preservation of natural resources and land development.

 There is a very high demand for surveying engineers, with five to six job opportunities for every graduate.
 Professional surveyors can choose to join an existing surveying and/or civil engineering firm or enter private practice following completion of licensing requirements.
 Graduates may also find employment with local, state and federal governmental agencies.
 In addition, surveying engineers are needed in resource recovery, oil and mineral exploration and other high-tech industries.

 Admission to the College of Engineering Technology is open to high school graduates who demonstrate academic preparedness, maturity and seriousness of purpose with backgrounds appropriate to their chosen program of studies.
 Among first-time students in our technical programs, the average high school GPA is 2.8, and the average ACT composite score is 20.